usmansbk/blog-draft/markdowns/redux.md

 This makes it difficult to understand.
 Is the `counter` variable part of the application state or not?

 A cleaner way of preventing this would be grouping our application state as a single unit.
-This makes it easier to keep track of.
+This makes it easier to keep track of our state.

 ```js
 let state = {